 If you choose to implement a technology that requires heavy involvement from your IT department, your HR analytics team will never be in control.
 Instead, IT will be in charge of deciding if, when, and how they’ll integrate your data, create a data warehouse, and perform the other requisite steps for maintaining the solution.
 It can become a never-ending battle.

-Using a cloud-based workforce intelligence solution, on the other hand, puts your team in the driver’s seat.
+Using a cloud-based people analytics solution, on the other hand, puts your team in the driver’s seat.
 An alliance with IT and the cost of IT resources are removed as barriers, leaving you to focus on improving HR practices and driving effectiveness in HR and the business.

 Technology Is Only One Piece of The Pie